-The district designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws.
-The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or bullying) and in AR 5145.7 - Sexual Harassment for handling complaints regarding sexual harassment.
-The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.
+The district designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the district's response toreceiving, coordinating, and investigating complaints and for complying with state and federal civil rights laws.
+The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination, harassment, intimidation, or bullying and in AR 5145.7 - Sexual Harassment for handling complaints regarding sexual harassment.
+The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with the law.

+'''

-(cf. 5145.3 - Nondiscrimination/Harassment) (cf. 5145.7 - Sexual Harassment) (cf. 5145.71 - Title IX Sexual Harassment Complaints Procedures)
+(cf. 5145.3 - Nondiscrimination/Harassment)

+(cf. 5145.7 - Sexual Harassment)

+(cf. 5145.71 - Title IX Sexual Harassment Complaints Procedures)

+'''

 Assistant Superintendent or Designee Perris Union High School District Human Resources 155 East Fourth Street Perris, CA 92570 (951) 943-6369, ext.
-80302 compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.
+80302

 The compliance officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
-The compliance officer shall promptly notify the complainant and respondent, if applicable, if another compliance officer is assigned to the complaint.
+The compliance officer shall promptly notify the complainant and respondent if another compliance officer is assigned to the complaint.

 In no instance shall a compliance officer be assigned to a complaint in which the compliance officer has a bias or conflict of interest that would prohibit the fair investigation or resolution of the complaint.
-Any complaint against a compliance officer or that raises a concern about the
+Any complaint against a compliance officer or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the